 Based on local demographics and experience elsewhere, OnSide has projected that around 1,500 young people will visit the Youth Zone each week.

-Annual membership for the Youth Zone will be £5, with each visit costing young people just 50p.
+Annual membership for the Youth Zone is £5, with each visit costing young people just 50p.

 One critical factor in the success of the OnSide Youth Zone model is the voluntary relationship that exists between the Youth Zone and its members, i.e. the young people that attend do so because they choose to, and never because they have to.
 This is key to developing positive, healthy relationships between young people and the staff and volunteers – which enables the Youth Zone to deliver high quality, engaging youth work to those that need it most.
 It is also vital that the Youth Zone maintains its cover charge of 50p per session.
 Income from young people only amounts to around 10% of annual turnover but it is important as it creates a sense of value, ownership and equality.

-Future Youth Zone will be a purpose built facility offering 20 activities every session, including sport, fitness, dance, arts, music, media and self-improvement.
-The Youth Zone will include a four-court sports hall with facilities for indoor badminton, football, netball and basketball and a separate climbing wall.
-There will also be a fitness suite with the latest gym equipment and an outdoor kick pitch.
-The centre will include a kitchen and café area selling healthy food and drink, as well as dedicated areas for dance, music, film, and multi-media, arts and crafts, gaming and DJ-ing, martial arts and boxing facilities.
+Future Youth Zone is be a purpose built facility offering 20 activities every session, including sport, fitness, dance, arts, music, media and self-improvement.
+The Youth Zone includes a four-court sports hall with facilities for indoor badminton, football, netball and basketball and a separate climbing wall.
+There is be a fitness suite with the latest gym equipment and an outdoor kick pitch.
+The centre also includes a kitchen and café area selling healthy food and drink, as well as dedicated areas for dance, music, film, and multi-media, arts and crafts, gaming and DJ-ing, martial arts and boxing facilities.

 How did it come about?

 Barking and Dagenham Council, in partnership with local business people, have seen the Youth Zone model in other towns and cities in England and want to give their young people access to a Youth Zone and the benefits it can bring for the whole community.
-Future Youth Zone will be similar to OnSide’s existing facilities in Bolton, Carlisle, Oldham, Manchester, Blackburn, Wigan and Wolverhampton and was the first to open in London.
+Future Youth Zone is similar to OnSide’s existing facilities in Bolton, Carlisle, Oldham, Manchester, Blackburn, Wigan and Wolverhampton and was the first to open in London.

 How is the Youth Zone being funded?

-The Youth Zone project cost is estimated at £6million.
-Barking and Dagenham has invested £3million towards the Youth Zone’s £6.5million development costs as well as providing the site.
-The remaining £3.5million has come from the Queen’s Trust and the Jack Petchey Foundation (£1.5million) as well as the Lord Mayor’s Appeal and The Seroussi Foundation via the UBS Optimus Foundation and Vistra Jersey.
+The Youth Zone project cost is estimated at £6.15million.
+Barking and Dagenham Council has invested £3million towards the Youth Zone’s building costs as well as providing the site.
+The remaining £3.1.5million has come from the Queen’s Trust (£1.5million) and the Jack Petchey Foundation (£1.5million) as well as the Lord Mayor’s Appeal and The Seroussi Foundation via the UBS Optimus Foundation and Vistra Jersey.

-The annual running costs for the Youth Zone will be approximately £1.4million.
+The annual running costs for the Youth Zone are approximately £1.4million.
 This includes, for example, staffing costs, equipment, support for volunteers (including DBS checks), insurance, maintenance and utilities.
-The on-going financial support needed will be made up from a mixture of support from the private sector, charitable trusts and grants and members’ entry and membership fees.
+The on-going financial support needed is made up from a mixture of support from the private sector, charitable trusts and grants and members’ entry and membership fees.

 How do we know the Youth Zone will be sustainable in the future?